 Over the weekend, Anna March wrote for Salon in favor of ending mandatory child support, in order to make fatherhood "a man’s choice."

-The case in favor of male reproductive rights isn’t new: March’s argument picks up where Florida International University philosophy and gender studies professor Laurie Shrage left off in her New York Times editorial “Is Forced Fatherhood Fair?” from June.
+The case in favor of male reproductive rights isn’t new: March’s argument picks up where Florida International University philosophy and gender studies professor Laurie Shrage left off in “Is Forced Fatherhood Fair?”, Shrage's June New York Times editorial.
 Shrage argued that if one believes that motherhood should be voluntary, and women shouldn’t be penalized for sexual activity by limiting the availability of birth control, abortion, adoption, and safe haven laws, then it’s only fair to extend the same rights to men.

 March agrees, and points to a decade-and-a-half-long tradition of feminists arguing for the abolition of the current child support system.
 Referring to Cathy Young’s 2000 Salon article, “A Man’s Right to Choose,” she explains: “While there are alternatives to parental responsibility for women, for men, ‘in the eyes of the law, it seems that virtually no circumstances, however bizarre or outrageous, can mitigate the biological father’s liability for child support.’”
 Basing her argument on the principle that, for both men and women, consenting to sex is not the same as consenting to become a parent, March asserts: “I don’t believe that we will ever have true reproductive autonomy until men are offered the option, as women are, to opt out.”